About the Digitability Program

 According to the Department of Labor, nearly 75% of all jobs require digital literacy.
 For people with cognitive disabilities to achieve their independence, digital literacy, social skills and a contextual understanding of technology's use in the workplace are essential.
 Without these work-ready skills, our students face a critical barrier to becoming independent self-advocates.

 Digitability is the bridge from a student's education to fulfilling work post-transition.
-You can learn more about Digitability by requesting a free demo.
+You can learn more about Digitability by requesting a free quote.

 Digitability's Origin Story